postmanlabs/labs-docs/src/pages/docs/postman/mock-servers/setting-up-mock.md

 ### Mocking from History

-You can create a mock from requests saved in your Postman app's History.
+You can create a mock from requests saved in your Postman app's **History**.
 Mock a single request or all of the requests made on a particular date.

-> You can only create mocks from History in your Postman app.
+> You can only create mocks from **History** in your Postman app.

 #### Mocking a single request